 The Willcox was built in the late 19th century for well-to-do Yankees seeking warmth, light and high society.
-Aiken was popular with the swells and dandies of the Gilded Age and they came in such numbers every winter that the town was dubbed the "Winter Colony."
+Aiken was popular with the swells and dandies of the Gilded Age and they came in such numbers every winter that the town was called the "Winter Colony."
 Great dances were held and ballrooms glittered with candlelight.
 Old rivals, fiercely competitive but impeccably polite, settled their differences on the polo field.
 Grand picnics in Hitchcock Woods were laid out with silver, crystal and linen.
 Politicians, royalty and captains of industry often visited The Willcox.

 The far-reaching reputation of the Southern inn was built on its atmosphere, impeccable service and excellent cuisine.
 Famous guests included Winston Churchill, Harold Vanderbilt, W.R.
 Grace, Elizabeth Arden and Count Bernadotte of Sweden.
 Legend has it that Franklin Delano Roosevelt rode his private train car to the back door and slipped in quietly.
 It also is well documented that the Prince of Wales was regretfully turned away for lack of space.
 And, The Willcox doormen, sentries of society and taste, assessed the shoes of arriving guests before allowing them inside.

 Click here for the complete history »

 Travel and Leisure Names The Willcox A World’s Best

 Breathing New Life Into The Willcox of Aiken

 The Willcox Hotel: A Luxurious Getaway With Gourmet Food

 The Willcox Makes T&L's Top U.S. Inns and Lodges

 The Weather Channel’s Al Roker Gives The Willcox a Thumbs Up